advance100/doc_webpack/webpack-options.md

 Only availible if `optimize.occurenceOrder` is set.
 Occurences in entry chunks have higher priority.
 This make entry chunks smaller but increases the overall size.

 > Default: true

+### `prefetch`

+A list of requests for normal modules, which are resolved and built even before a require to them occur.
+This can boost performance.
+Try to profile the built first to determine clever prefetching points.

 ### `plugins`